 - Feed and water container plants

 - Build your own bug hotel.
 Stack bricks and deck tiles and fill the spaces with sticks, pots and natural items like leaves and pine cones.
-Watch the video for how to create a bug hotel in your garden.
+Watch our video for how to create a bug hotel in your garden.

 - Continue to feed garden birds and clean bird baths regularly so that the water stays fresh

 - Encourage pollinating insects with fast-growing annual and biennial plants like salvia and sweet peas.
 Great for wildlife, they also look amazing in your garden too

 - Help give solitary bees a home and build your own bee B&B. Find out how with our step-by-step guide.

 Summer wouldn't be complete without dazzling displays of flowers in hanging baskets.
 So, from around the middle of May when the risk of frost has passed - or maybe a few weeks later if you live in the north of the country - start planting up and displaying your summer hanging baskets.
 To help you create a stunning display, read our step-by-step guide on how to plant a hanging basket.